tests-always-included/style-guide/general/index.md

         }
     }

 As shown in the above example, things like `return`, `exit`, and `throw` should be offset by a line as well.
 They break typical program flow and the whitespace helps to call out that fact.
-Also note that, the second `while` used under the 1st line does not have a blank space.
+Also note that, the second `while` used under the 1st line and the last line of `if` codeblock does not have a blank space.

 Comments